Green number plates explained: about the UK’s electric car registration plates

-The green strip for EV number plates was announced in June by Transport Secretary Grant Shapps in order to both further raise the profile of battery-powered cars, and pave the way for future incentive schemes that will encourage the take-up of electric vehicles.
+The green box for EV number plates was announced in June 2020 by Shapps, with the aim of further raising the profile of battery-powered cars, and paving the way for possible incentive schemes to encourage the take-up of electric vehicles.

-But, even if future clean air zones rely on the same DVLA data rather than green flashes on number plates, ministers may hope that by increasing the prominence of EVs, future car buyers may be nudged into the electric revolution, the green plates acting as something of a badge of virtue.
+Even with clean air zones mainly relying on Automatic Number Plate Recognition (ANPR) camera technology linked to the DVLA database rather than green flashes on number plates, the hope was that by increasing the prominence of EVs, future car buyers may be nudged to participate in the electric revolution - the green plates acting as something of a badge of virtue.

-The move to introduce green number plates followed a consultation launched late last year, with the proposals inspired by a scheme in Ontario, Canada.
-The Canadian programme sees EV and plug-in hybrid drivers given free access to toll lanes and car-pool lanes, even if only one person is in the car, and has led to an increase in EV purchases.
+The move to introduce green number plates followed a consultation launched late in 2019, with the proposals inspired by a similar scheme in Ontario, Canada.
+The Canadian programme sees EV and plug-in hybrid drivers given free access to toll lanes and car-pool lanes, even if only one person is in the car, and led to an increase in EV purchases.